Questions about opioid painkillers?

 Opioids can make you feel and be sick (nausea and vomiting).
 This usually gets better after two to five days as your body gets used to your painkillers, but it can last longer for some people.
 Your doctor or nurse will give you medicine to prevent sickness.
 They may change the type of painkiller if your sickness continues.

 You may also get a dry mouth.
-Some people find that drinking water, sucking ice cubes or chewing gum helps and there are also artificial saliva gels and sprays.
+Drinking water, sucking ice cubes or chewing gum may help.
+There are also gels and sprays that can help.
 If you have white spots in your mouth or a white coating on your tongue, you may have an oral thrush infection.
 Your doctor can give you medicine to treat this.

 Another common side effect of opioids is tiredness.
 You may also feel dizzy or have trouble concentrating.
 You may have this when you first start taking a new opioid, or when you change the dose.
 The tiredness will usually go away within a day or two as you get used to your painkillers.